Growth Hormone (GH) Test: Purpose, High/Low Levels, Symptoms, Normal Range & Complete Guide

 2. Genetic Growth Hormone Deficiency

-Some children are born with mutations that prevent the pituitary gland from producing GH.
+Some children are born with genetic conditions that limit or prevent GH production.

 3. Hypopituitarism